 - A commitment to further sectoral reform.

 MCC also surveys implementation staff on the quality of the partnership during design and implementation of programs, progress towards program results, a partner country’s commitment to undertaking policy and institutional reforms, and compliance with MCC standards.
-Further detail is provided in the Guide to Program Surveys for FY23, which is available online.
+Further detail is provided in the Guide to Program Surveys, which is available online.

 I. Successful implementation of previous compact(s)